Top Rated Local® Tick Control In New Castle and the Surrounding Areas

 American dog ticks

-They are a larger species of tick and are brownish in color with whitish-gray or yellow markings on them.
+A larger species of tick that is brownish in color with whitish-gray or yellow markings.

-They are a very small species of tick that are brownish-orange in color with darker blackish-colored legs.
+A very small species of tick that is brownish-orange in color with darker blackish-colored legs.

 Brown dog ticks